Haptigation-Student-Project/Documentation/docs/General Info/pitch.md

 ## Overview

-Haptigation is an innovative **haptic navigation system** designed to provide turn-by-turn directions through vibration feedback, allowing users to navigate without relying on visual or auditory cues.
-The system consists of two **vibration wristbands** paired with a mobile application, offering an **intuitive and accessible navigation** solution for bikers, cyclists, blind/deaf persons and other users who need their eyes and ears free for safety-critical tasks.
+Haptigation is a **haptic navigation system** designed to provide turn-by-turn directions through vibration feedback, allowing users to navigate without relying on visual or auditory cues.
+The system consists of two **vibration wristbands** paired with a mobile application, offering an **intuitive and accessible navigation** solution for bikers, cyclists, visually and hearing impaired persons and other users who need their eyes and ears free for safety-critical tasks while navigating.

 **Core Concept:** "Buzz left, go left.
 Buzz right, go right."